Byson94/KorvaqScrip/README.md

 Want to download and use the program?
 Check out the downloads here:
 **[Windows-Downloads](https://byson94.github.io/KorvaqScrip-Site/download/)**
+If you are stuck on the installation, check out the installation guide here: **[Installation Guide](https://byson94.github.io/KorvaqScrip-Site/use-app/)

 Want to dive right in?
 Check out our tutorials here:
 **[Beginners Tutorial](https://github.com/Byson94/KorvaqScrip/blob/main/BeginnersTutorial.md)**